oracle-livelabs/security/data-safe/access-environment/access-environment-sandbox-ocw.md

 - Explore the Oracle Data Safe user interface
 - Access ORACLE Database Actions

 ### Prerequisites

 This lab assumes you have:

-- Obtained an Oracle Cloud account and signed in to the Oracle Cloud Infrastructure Console at `https://cloud.oracle.com`
+- Reserved your environment for the HOL with the instructions given by the speaker.

 ## Task 1: View your LiveLabs Sandbox reservation information and sign in

-1. In the upper-left corner of the lab instructions page (this page), click the **View Login Info** link.
+1. In the upper-left corner of the lab instructions page (this page), select **View Login Info**.

     A **Reservation Information** panel is displayed.